 First, book-game-online-reading-writing-participating-multimedia extravaganzas are the way of the future.
 As all you Splot readers know, The 39 Clues is the first of this kind.
 In the ten-book series, you can follow the adventures of Amy and Dan Cahill as they search for the secret behind their family’s power.
 And just this past Tuesday (June 2nd), the fourth book in the series, Beyond the Grave by Jude Watson, came out.
 After reading the books (or before, it doesn’t actually matter), you can go on The39Clues.com and join the hunt yourself.

-In the last Book Flap column, we told you that the MTV Movie Awards would bring the debut of a new trailer for The Twilight Saga: New Moon, the movie based on Stephanie Meyer's popular series for ages 12 and up (in theaters November 20th) AND a new scene from Harry Potter and the Half-Blood Prince (in theaters July 17th).
-If you missed the show last Sunday night, don't fret.
-We've got your videos right here!
+In the last Book Flap column, we told you that the MTV Movie Awards would debut a new scene from Harry Potter and the Half-Blood Prince.
+If you missed the show last Sunday night, don’t fret.
+We’ve got your videos right here!

 That’s all the news I’ve got for you today.
 Be sure to check out POP-Corn next Friday for all the celeb and entertainment news you can shake a stick at.
 And I’ll be back on June 19th with more Book Flap!